 Thomas: You also need practice.
-Many authors want to skip the interviews with smaller podcasts.
-They want to go straight to the biggest podcast on their topic.
-But guesting on a podcast with a smaller audience can be good practice.
+Many authors want to skip interviews with smaller podcasts, and go straight to the biggest podcast on their topic.
+But guesting on a podcast with a small audience is good practice.

 It’s easier to get booked on a smaller podcast.
 Plus, if you get nervous and mess up, not many people will hear you.
 You’re able to practice in a safer environment while still being authentic.
 It’s still a real interview, but if it doesn’t go well, you don’t have to link to it on your website.

 Saundra: That is such great advice.
 Every new book deserves to start with a small interview audience.
 You don’t know what questions people will have until someone asks about something you haven’t thought about.
 It’s helpful to have a barrier between you and a larger opportunity.